Daaf can be booked as a speaker or researcher (both in English and Dutch).

 Jeroen Dunk, Geography teacher

-“During his talk at the Afrikadag, Daaf tells us about his work as a correspondent for various media outlets, and how he experiences that uplifting stories deriving from Africa are widely declined as those don’t fit the existing narrative about Africa in the western world.
+“During his talk at the Afrikadag, Daaf told us about his work as a correspondent for various media outlets, and how he experiences that uplifting stories deriving from Africa are widely declined as those don’t fit the existing narrative about Africa in the western world.
 This further strengthens his ambition to debunk existing misconceptions and accommodate Africa’s narrative to its inimitable progress.”

 Etinosa Osayimwen, Documentary Photographer (World Press Photo, Africa talent 2020)